-When this pattern number is selected, with the progress of the transition the pattern center automatically moves initially from the set position toward the center of the screen (see page 339).
+When this pattern number is selected, with the progress of the transition the pattern center automatically moves initially from the set position toward the center of the screen (see page 311).
 In other words, the effect obtained is the same as in a normal wipe with the positioner set to "AUTO CENTER".

-- 1201 to 1208, 1221 to 1224, 1251 When these pattern numbers are selected, you can set the pattern position when the first transition completes. - 1381, 1391, 1393, 1394, 1396 When these pattern numbers are selected, you can set the center of the transition effect. - 2651, 2652 When these pattern numbers are selected, you can move the pattern for each channel, or with values relative to the current position the two channels simultaneously. - 2801 to 2804, 2811 to 2814 When the these pattern numbers are selected, you can set the vertical position as the brick slides in. - 2851 to 2854, 2861 to 2864 When these pattern numbers are selected, you can set the pattern position for each channel setting when the first transition completes.
+- 1201 to 1208, 1221 to 1224, 1251 When these pattern numbers are selected, you can set the pattern position when the first transition completes. - 2651, 2652 When these pattern numbers are selected, you can move the pattern for each channel, or with values relative to the current position the two channels simultaneously. - 2801 to 2804, 2811 to 2814 When the these pattern numbers are selected, you can set the vertical position as the brick slides in.

+• 2851 to 2854, 2861 to 2864 When these pattern numbers are selected, you can set the pattern position for each channel setting when the first transition completes.